jayanthkmr/jayanthkmr.github.io/_pages/home.md

 Subscribe to my website to read my book *Learning System Design on AWS* or *System Manifesto* or read my poetry anthology - "*Gonzo Poet and through his lens*" or follow my blog - "*Technopreneurial Treatises*" for more engineering and entrepreneurial philosophical content.

+Also, check out my startup product [Education E-board](https://edapp.jaykmr.com) for education to help students, parents and teachers in teaching and learning.

 You can book a 1:1 call or ask any queries you may have on my [email](mailto:jayanthjaiswal15@gmail.com).
 Whether you need help with my areas of expertise or just want to chat about anything, I'm available.

 See you around 🎩